seifertd/nbody-go/README.md

 This mode does not take any other flags.

+### High DPI Screens

+On Linux Mint running on an old Mac Book Pro with a retina display, I found the GUI text was so small as to be hard to read.
+Provide `-M 2.0` or such to magnify the window by that much and make the text easier to read.

 ## While Sim is Running

 A info display of total number of bodies in the simulation, elapsed world time, zoom and seconds per tick is shown in the upper right of the window.
+As bodies collide, the sim attempts to preserve momentum.
+The body with in a colliding group with the largest radius is kept and absorbs the mass of the other bodies in the group, increasing radius to keep original density the same (dubious).
+The remaining body's momentum is set equal to the group's momentum at time of the collision and a message will be printed to the console giving details on the resulting body's parameters.
+If a body gets far enough away from the center and has reached escape velocity, it will be removed from the sim and a message so indicating is printed to the console.

+### Controls

 * Press Space to pause and unpause the simulation
 * Press the `I` key to speed up the simulation (increases seconds of world time per UI tick)
 * Press the `K` key to slow the simulation down (decreases seconds of world time per UI tick)
 * Press the `N` key repeatedly to cycle through the bodies and center them on the screen
 * Press the `C` key to re-center the display
-* Use scroll wheel or 2-finger swipe to zoom in and out.
+* Use mouse scroll wheel or 2-finger pinch to zoom in and out.
 * Press the left mouse button to select a body and show the following:
   * The body's name, velocity and acceleration in the info display
   * A green velocity direction vector.